Night sweats: Causes and treatments for men and women

-- Cognitive behavioural therapy: Cognitive behavioural therapy is a proven treatment for anxiety and panic disorder, so it may help improve night sweats caused by those conditions.
+- Cognitive behavioral therapy: Cognitive behavioral therapy is a proven treatment for anxiety and panic disorder, so it may help improve night sweats caused by those conditions.
 Talk therapy can also decrease the distress of hot flashes and night sweats in menopausal women.

-- Blood sugar management: If your night sweats are caused by nocturnal hypoglycaemia, your doctor may adjust your medication regimen and/or have you check your blood sugar more often.
+- Blood sugar management: If your night sweats are caused by nocturnal hypoglycemia, your doctor may adjust your medication regimen and/or have you check your blood sugar more often.

 How to cope if you are suffering from night sweats

 Night sweats disrupt your sleep, affecting your mood and your overall health.
 There are many possible causes—ranging from hormonal changes to serious health issues—so it’s important to talk to your healthcare provider if you start having this condition.
 Once you identify why you’re having night sweats, you can often find a treatment to reduce or stop them.

 Barbara Brody is a freelance writer who specializes in health and wellness.
 Her work has appeared in a wide variety of outlets including WebMD, Health, and Prevention